 Scoop the dough out onto a parchment-lined baking sheet.
 I added some strawberry bits to the tops of the cookies so you could really see them, but that's purely a cosmetic thing.

 Note: I don't bake them this close together!
-I just scoop them out like this so I only have to find room for one cookie sheet in the freezer.
+I just scoop them out like this (using my favorite cookie scoop) so I only have to find room for one cookie sheet in the freezer.
 Freeze for at least 30 minutes, and up to three months.
 (If you're doing the weeks or months thing, you should remove the frozen cookie dough balls from the baking sheet and place in a freezer bag.)

 This is how far apart I bake the cookies.